Anthropology (2022 - 2024)

 Joint Majors with Classical Civilization and Linguistics

 In collaboration with the Department of Classics and the Department of Linguistics, the Department of Anthropology also offers two joint majors.
-Joint majors consist of 20 points (five 4-point courses) in anthropology and 20 points in the joint department.
-A grade of at least C is required in every course to be counted toward the joint major.
+Joint majors consist of 20 points (five 4-point courses) in anthropology and another 20 points in the joint department.
 Joint majors should consult regularly with the DUS in anthropology and the DUS in the joint department in order to take full advantage of the seminars and research opportunities open to them.

 Joint major with the Department of Classics: The joint major in anthropology and classical civilization emphasizes the importance of anthropological approaches to understanding the social orders and institutions of the classical world.
-One anthropology course, Culture, Power, Society (ANTH-UA 1), is required, along with four other anthropology electives chosen in consultation with the DUS of each department.
-Twenty points are required in classics.
-See classics section in this Bulletin for additional information.
+One anthropology course, Culture, Power, Society (ANTH-UA 1), is required, along with four other anthropology electives chosen in consultation with the DUS of each department (for a total of 20 points in anthropology).
+Five courses (20 points are required in classics.
+See the classics section in this Bulletin for additional information.
 All courses must be completed with a C or better.

 Joint major with the Department of Linguistics: The joint major in anthropology and linguistics emphasizes the complementary nature of anthropological and sociolinguistic approaches to language.
 Students are required to take five 4-point courses (20 points) each from the Department of Anthropology and the Department of Linguistics, and a grade of at least C is required in every course to be counted toward the joint major.

-- Required courses in linguistics are Language (LING-UA 1), Language and Society (LING-UA 15), and at least two of the following: Bilingualism (LING-UA 18); Language, Literacy, and Society (LING-UA 20); Sex, Gender, and Language (LING-UA 21); African American Vernacular English: Language and Culture (LING-UA 23); Language and Liberation at Home in the Caribbean and Abroad (LING-UA 26); and Language in Latin America (LING-UA 30).
+- Required courses in linguistics are Language (LING-UA 1), Language and Society (LING-UA 15), and at least two of the following: Indigenous Languages of the Americas (LING-UA 9); Language Change (LING-UA 14); Bilingualism (LING-UA 18); Sex, Gender, and Language (LING-UA 21); African American Vernacular English: Language and Culture (LING-UA 23); Language and Liberation at Home in the Caribbean and Abroad (LING-UA 26); and Language in Latin America (LING-UA 30).

 The fifth course in linguistics may be an additional course from the above list or another course that the department offers, chosen in consultation with the DUS in the Department of Linguistics.
-See linguistics section in this Bulletin for additional information.
-Joint anthropology-linguistics majors should also consult with Professor Bambi Schieffelin in the Department of Anthropology and the DUS in the Department of Linguistics for aid in developing their program of study.
+See the linguistics section in this Bulletin for additional information.

-The major provides interdisciplinary training that embraces the natural convergence of society, culture and health, and draws on the Department of Anthropology's strength in bridging the social sciences, natural sciences, and humanities.
-A major in global public health/anthropology prepares students to analyze various cultural traditions through the lens of health; to examine complex relationships within economic, political, cultural, physical, and biological environments; and to apply anthropological approaches to public health problems.
-The major is designed to prepare students for multidisciplinary careers in a variety of settings and/or for advanced academic training in public health, anthropology, or other related fields.
+This major provides interdisciplinary training that embraces the natural convergence of society, culture, and health, and draws on the Department of Anthropology's strength in bridging the social sciences, natural sciences, and humanities.
+The joint major in global public health and anthropology prepares students to analyze various cultural traditions through the lens of health; to examine complex relationships within economic, political, cultural, physical, and biological environments; and to apply anthropological approaches to public health problems.
+The joint major is designed to prepare students for multidisciplinary careers in a variety of settings and/or for advanced academic training in public health, anthropology, or other related fields.

-- Health and Society in a Global Context (UGPH-GU 10)
+- Health and Society in a Global Context (UGPH-GU 10; no prerequisites)

-- Biostatistics (UGPH-GU 20).
+- Biostatistics for Public Health (UGPH-GU 20).
 This satisfies the College Core Curriculum requirement in Quantitative Reasoning.

 - Health Policy in a Global World (UGPH-GU 40)